Metocean Analytics

 For marine sector stakeholders, knowing the environmental conditions supports faster strategic decision-making for maritime activities or projects.
 Harnessing high-quality metocean data may lead to designing tailored and efficient solutions against any challenges.

 Various aspects are particularly useful in Metocean Analytics.
-A large selection of variables is then monitored in order to enable each industry or company to find personalized solutions or create a tailor-made strategy.
+A large selection of variables is then monitored to enable each industry or company to find personalized solutions or create a tailor-made strategy.
 Below is a list of the main parameters:

 - water movements: sea-surface level, current speed, and direction, tide and surge variations;